 The Master of Science in Criminal Justice Administration requires 30 semester credit hours for graduation.
 The master’s degree emphasizes four core areas: Administrative and Leadership Skills, Personnel and Budgeting Management, Research and Evaluation and Crime and Violence.
 Individuals who pursue this degree come from all branches of criminal justice.

-For more details, including application requirements, visit the Ferris CJA department homepage.
+For more details, including application requirements, visit the Ferris website.

 “SC4 enhanced my knowledge on a lot of different topics and gave me the basic fundamentals on what police work is about.”Joe Platzer, Chief, Port Huron Police Department